Financial-Times/origami/README.md

 </div>
 ```

-Aspect ratio class names may be configured by implementors using their own Sass build process but if you are using the Build Service, or are calculating aspect ratios dynamically you may use a placeholder `<div>` element:
+Aspect ratios may be configured by implementors using their own Sass build process but if you are using the Build Service, or are calculating aspect ratios dynamically you can also use a placeholder `<div>` element to apply percentage based padding ([the padding hack](https://css-tricks.com/aspect-ratio-boxes/)):

 ```html
 <div class="o-lazy-placeholder">